-Spanish I - (1 credit) Prerequisite: None
+Spanish I - (1 credit)

 Listening, speaking, reading and writing skills and concepts that result in the understanding of most routine situations will be taught.
-Students will be made aware of concepts of culture which result in the knowledge and awareness of the history and culture of other people.
+Students will be made aware of concepts of culture which result in the knowledge and awareness of the history and culture of another people.

-Spanish II - (1 credit) Prerequisite: Spanish I
+Spanish II - (1 credit)

+Prerequisite: Spanish I